HanBnrd/Serimantic/README.md

 CREATE DATABASE serimantic;

-GRANT ALL PRIVILEGES on serimantic.* to ‘user’@’localhost’ IDENTIFIED BY ‘user’;
+GRANT ALL PRIVILEGES on serimantic.* to ‘user’@’localhost’ IDENTIFIED BY ‘password’;

 exit